rkgIITBh/data-structures.github.io/HTML/introBtree.md

 - If the node is full then split the node, place one half of nodes in one and other half in another node of the split.
 - If the node is not full then insert the key into the node at proper position by shifting some existing keys to right.

+The algorithm uses a topdown approach to insert a new key.
+It begins search from the root down to a node that has a room for the insertion.
+If the search ultimately may reach either a non-leaf node or a leaf node where the key belongs.
+If the node is not full then the insertion is done by shifting other larger keys to the right.
+However, if the node is full then the node is split into two.
+The first half of the keys are placed in the orinal node and a new node is allocated for 2nd half of the keys.

 ```
 B-Tree-Insert(T, k) {